cbrun/cbrun.github.io/_posts/2015-11-11-eclipsecon-europe-2015.md

 This version brings pleasants improvements to empower you in building **state of the art** modeling tools, among other things :  vertical and horizontal compartments, new graphic capabilities for ports...
 This version also mark the graduation of [AQL](http://cedric.brun.io/eclipse/introducing-aql/) as the recommended query langage for your `.odesign` files.

-Because of all those changes we landed in this beautiful part of Germany with many things to discuss and were ready for the wave of questions.
-Most of them should be anwered by [Maxime's presentation: Sirius 3.1 - Stronger, Faster and Smarter Diagram Editors](http://mporhel.github.io/slides/2015_EclipseConEU_Sirius31_StrongerFasterSmarter/#/)
+Because of all those changes we landed in this beautiful part of Germany with many topics to discuss and were ready for the wave of questions.
+Most of them should be anwered by [Maxime's presentation: Sirius 3.1 - Stronger, Faster and Smarter Diagram Editors](http://mporhel.github.io/slides/2015_EclipseConEU_Sirius31_StrongerFasterSmarter/#/) if you could not make it to the conference.

 <figure>
     <a href="https://farm1.staticflickr.com/690/22761525601_1864b66937.jpg"><img src="https://farm1.staticflickr.com/690/22761525601_1864b66937.jpg"></a>